abradshaw/getting-started-with-satellite-6/lifecycle_environments/README.md

 Creating **Lifecycle Environments** is easy, simple select **Lifecycle Environments** from the **Content** Menu and click on **New Environment Path**

-Here is an example I created for the book, by defualt all repositories download to the built-in **Library** Environment.
+Here is an example I created for the book, by default all repositories download to the built-in **Library** Environment.

 ![Lifecycle Environments Example](../images/lifecycle-environmnets.png)